Autism Resource Center

 Who makes treatment decisions?

-Lucet will work with your provider to determine the appropriate level of care and health care services for your child.
+New Directions will work with your provider to determine the appropriate level of care and health care services for your child.

 Please note: The treating provider, in collaboration with you, is responsible for any treatment decisions regarding the initiation or continuation of a specific service.
-Lucet does not make any treatment decisions regarding your child’s care.
+New Directions does not make any treatment decisions regarding your child’s care.
 We make a benefit coverage determination for services that may be reimbursable under your health plan coverage.

 Parent Training